 - Sweet: vegetables high in carbs, fuits, sugar

 - Bitter: herbs, some vegetables or dark roasting

-- Salty: salt, algae, soya sauce
+- Salty: salt, algae, soy sauce

 Use as much of your vegetables as you can, you paid for it!
 For example: you can use the roots of spring onions, they are delicious when fried.
 The green leaves of radishes and many other root vegetables can be turned into a salad.
-Fennel stalks can be used just as normal fennel, just cut it thinner.
+Fennel stalks can be used just as normal fennel, just cut it finer.
 The same is true for broccoli, cauliflower and cale.
 The thin ends of parsnips and carrots often get cut away … I don’t understand why, they are as delicious as the rest!
 You don’t need to peel ginger, if it is organic.
 Always buy organic citrus fruits and use the cest for additional flavour.

 To sum this up: strive for efficiency and waste as little as possible!
 And don’t forget to have fun ;)!